Lugu Lake is a scenic body of water located in the southwestern Yunnan and Sichuan Provinces of China.

 Nixi Island is the smallest island on the lake.

-Unlike most beloved travel destinations, visitors can go to Lugu Lake all year round for an unforgettable experience; although March and October record the most tourists to Lugu Lake.
+Unlike most beloved travel destinations where travel is recommended during specific periods of the year, visitors can go to Lugu Lake all year round for an unforgettable experience; although March and October record the most tourists to Lugu Lake.

-The Lugu Lake area is inhabited by a number of ethnic groups.
-The Mosuo people are the most populous; they are also well known for their matriarchal way of life as explored by the following documentary.
+The Lugu Lake region is inhabited by a number of ethnic groups.
+The Mosuo people are the most populous; they are also well known for their matriarchal way of life as explored by the following documentary:

 WATCH DOCUMENTARY ON MOSUO WAY OF LIFE…